Ashvin-Shiyani/Finance-Dashboard/readme.txt

 Wrote logic to detect column types automatically.
 Dates are detected by trying to convert them, numbers by using pandas built in checker, yes/no columns by checking unique values, and categories by counting unique values using nunique() — if less than 20 it is categorical.
 Based on the type, the app picks the best chart automatically.

+Built 6 charts using Matplotlib - pie, bar, line, histogram, donut and a stats table.
+Fixed axis labels to show $10M instead of 1e7.